What is the Rotary MK Swimathon?

 Using Just Giving

-• If you just want to make a donation, click on “Give now”.
-Please make sure that you mention which team you are supporting.
+Please make sure that you mention which team and/or individual swimmer you are sponsoring.
 Then, when MK Rotary Club collects the information from Just Giving’s report, we will be able to calculate how much each team has raised.
 Without that information, we won’t be able to credit your team.

 Sponsorship form